jawsmartin/jawsmartin.github.io/_posts/2015-02-15-the-world-revolves-around-the-sun.md

 ###Style Guide

 With the branding in order, I translated it into a style guide for the website.
-I wanted to establish a consistent visual style for color, illustrations, iconograpy, and UI elements.
+I wanted to establish a consistent visual style for color, typography, illustrations, iconograpy, and UI elements.

-{% include image.html url="/images/post-soccer-moms-rejoice-background.jpg" caption="Alleyoop looks great on your phone" %}
+{% include image.html url="/images/post-soccer-moms-rejoice-background.jpg" caption="A detailed style guide is very helpful when handing design off to developers" %}

 ---